moj-analytical-services/intro-to-python/Part_1_Jupyterlab.md

 ![Obligatory XKCD cartoon](https://imgs.xkcd.com/comics/python_environment.png)

-In JupyterLab, go to the file navigator on the left of screen and click on `intro-to-python` -> `intro-to-python.ipynb`.
-This should open a jupyter notebook with the rest of this training session's content.
+In JupyterLab, go to the file navigator on the left of screen and click on `intro-to-python` -> `Part_2_Python.ipynb`.
+This should open a jupyter notebook with the next part of this training session's content.